Scheduling

 When a holiday strikes, it’s important for Canadian employers to know exactly how much they owe their staff in statutory holiday pay – getting this wrong can land you in hot water.

 Monkhouse Law is all too familiar with this.
-Earlier this year, they filed a class action lawsuit against banking giant BMO for violating the Canada Labour Code.
+In 2022, they filed a class action lawsuit against banking giant BMO for violating the Canada Labour Code.
 According to the suit, BMO failed to include variable compensation such as commission and bonuses in calculations for holiday and vacation pay owed to employees beginning all the way back in 2010.

 Similar holiday pay cases have been brought against insurance companies RBC and Aviva for $800 million and $80 million, respectively.